Skip to main content

 What's the timeline to open?

-Pre-opening.
-Roughly six months from funding close to doors open, pending permit and build timelines.
+Lease signed 2026-05-20.
+Roughly six months from funding close to doors open, pending build-out + permit timelines.
 We'll have the full schedule in the deck.

 Is this a Reg D offering?